Transforming Thailand towards a digital economy

 In less than three years the Thai real-time service has quickly established itself as one of the largest globally, both in absolute terms (total number of transactions) and in relative terms (transactions per capita).
 Transactions on the service jumped 147 percent to 2.6 billion in 2019, making it the fourth largest globally, equivalent to 38 transactions per capita according to publicly-available data.
 To put this in context, India and China's systems record around 10 transactions per capita.
 The speed of adoption of PromptPay in Thailand is unrivalled.

-It enables greater financial inclusion and supports the expansion of Thailand’s burgeoning digital economy.
+It is meanwhile enabling the expansion of Thailand’s burgeoning digital economy.
 As testament to its ubiquity, it’s been verbed: “If I pay for his food, he can just PromptPay me back.”